theInnuendoProject/chewBBACA_schemas/Campylobacterjejuni.md

 * [Minimal metadata of *C. jejuni* dataset]()

 ## Schema creation and validation
+Draft genome assemblies were annotated using Prokka and initial pangenome was defined using Roary.

 ## wgMLST schema
 The **wgMLST *C. jejuni* schema** included a total of **2,795 loci**.